 Visitors are surprised that our cities and towns of 2040 are so compact, charming, clean, safe and esthetically appealing.
 The surrounding forests and fields are lush, healthy and teaming with different species.
 The towns and cities lucky enough to have old quarters of housing and canals from previous centuries, compassionately care for these places giving a sense of rooting to architecture and culture.
 Trees, flowers, parks, open waterfronts, lakes, rivers and canals are regarded as crucial for healthy surroundings (EC,2012).
 There are neither visible cars nor parking places, but plenty of automatic trams and pathways for bicycles and pedestrians.
-Car traffic, parking and “green” trains (Eco global society, 2013) in urban areas are all underground.
+Car traffic, parking and “green” trains (Eco global society, 2013) in urban areas are all underground or in tubes.
+Most trains are of the hyperloop- or maglev type or similar.
 All cars are connected to GPS systems that automatically take over driving when within city limits.
 All roads outside city areas are “green” and adapted to the surroundings (Danson, 2013).

 All houses are at least passive-houses in the sense that they are heated by geothermal energy and produce their own electricity by high-efficient solar panels and windmills and other technologies (BBC News 2013).
 All transport vehicles like cars and airplanes (MiT,2013) are electric.
 Coal and oil are regarded as raw materials.
 As fuel it is only used in veteran vehicles for especially interested collectors and regarded as products of an irresponsible policy of the past.